cyril-k/training-container/README.md

 --per_device_eval_batch_size=1
 ```

-The volume binding `-v ./data:/data` allows to recver the finetuned model weights in a local directory (`./data`) after the training script is finished.
+The volume binding `-v ./data:/data` allows to recover the finetuned model weights in a local directory (`./data`) after the training script is finished.

 ## Adapting the training script